 Housing costs in Ontario are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Ontario is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Ontario is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Ontario who work in office and administrative support (15.37%), sales jobs (10.41%), and management occupations (6.60%).
+Overall, Ontario is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Ontario who work in office and administrative support (13.59%), sales jobs (9.87%), and management occupations (6.04%).

-The percentage of adults in Ontario with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.62% of adults in Ontario have a bachelor's degree or advanced degree.
+The citizens of Ontario are slightly less educated than the national average of 21.84% for the average city or town: 16.06% of adults in Ontario have a bachelor's degree or advanced degree

 The most common language spoken in Ontario is Spanish.
 Other important languages spoken here include English and Tagalog.